eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ensuring the authenticity of the request and enhancing trust for both Wallet Units and Users.
 - **5. Session binding**: The Digital Credentials API allows information about a session to be embedded in a presentation request.
-At the same time the browser and the operating system handle context switching preventing session hijacking.
+At the same time the browser and the operating system handles context switching preventing session hijacking.